 HAZARDOUS WASTE - A waste or combination of wastes that, because of its quantity, concentration, or physical, chemical, and/or infectious characteristics, may:

-- 1. Cause or significantly contribute to an increase in mortality or increase in serious irreversible, or incapacitating reversible illness; or - 2.
-Pose a substantial present or potential hazard to human health or the environment when improperly treated, stored, transported, disposed of, or otherwise managed.
+1. Cause or significantly contribute to an increase in mortality or increase in serious irreversible, or incapacitating reversible illness; or environment when improperly treated, stored, transported, disposed of, or otherwise managed.